Prodigy (rapper): Crooked I

-Crooked I responded in a blog entry, and challenged Prodigy to a one-on-one fight upon the rapper's release.
+Crooked I responded in a blog entry, and he challenged Prodigy to a one-on-one fight upon the rapper's release.
 Following Prodigy's death, Crooked I paid tribute in honor of him by posting an image of him on Instagram.

 Havoc

 In July 2012, Prodigy's musical partner, Havoc, wrote a series of derogatory comments about Prodigy on Twitter, including accusing Prodigy of engaging in homosexual relationships in prison.
 At first, Havoc claimed that his Twitter account was hacked.
 However, he later confirmed that he wrote the tweets and expressed his frustrations with Prodigy in an interview with AllHipHop.
 He stated that Mobb Deep was on an "indefinite hiatus" until the duo worked out their differences.
 Havoc later released a diss track aimed at Prodigy, which was titled "Separated (Real from the Fake)".
-Prodigy did not respond to Havoc's song and, even stated publicly, that Mobb Deep would eventually reconcile.
+Prodigy did not respond to Havoc's song and even stated publicly that Mobb Deep would eventually reconcile.
 In March 2013, the duo announced that they had reconciled and were going on tour.

 Illuminati theory

 Some hip hop music has been inspired by the theory that a powerful international secret society exists.
 Often it is referred to as the Illuminati, after the Bavarian secret society founded in 1776.
 Complex magazine has claimed it was Prodigy who started the interest in the theory.
 Prodigy had often spoken publicly against the alleged international secret society during his life.

 Prodigy rhymed about a secret society in his collaboration with LL Cool J in the song "I Shot Ya (Remix)", from the 1995 album Mr. Smith.
-From prison in 2007, not long before the release of H.N.I.C.
-Part 2, Prodigy wrote and published an open letter to Jay-Z in which he made some cryptic allegations alluding to the theory.
 In 2008, Prodigy titled a song "Illuminati", from H.N.I.C.
 Part 2.
-In his final solo album released during his life, The Hegelian Dialectic (2017), Prodigy also referred to the theory.
+In his final solo album released during his life, Hegelian Dialectic (The Book of Revelation) (2017), Prodigy also referred to the theory.
 It was reported that Prodigy was working on a musical about his Illuminati theory at the time of his death.